-MATERIALS: All plates and screw
+MATERIALS:

-All plates and screw components of the Anterior Cervical Plate System are manufactured from Titanium Alloy (Ti-6Al-4V) according to ASTM F-136.
+All plates and screw components of the KMTI S140 Anterior Cervical Plate System are manufactured from Titanium Alloy (Ti-6AI-4V) according to ASTM F-136.
 The locking clip is manufactured from Nickel-Titanium alloy (NiTi) according to ASTM F2063.